What is an IBS Flare up?

 - Guided meditation

 We get it.
 When your IBS symptoms are flaring up, you’re likely feeling run down and low on motivation to cook.
 But it’s still important to nourish your body!
-That’s why prepared, easy to digest, low FODMAP meals from companies like Epicured are a great option during an IBS flare – it takes the stress off of meal planning, prep, and cooking!
-By focusing on foods that are low in FODMAPs, you can decrease gastrointestinal sensitivity and find relief from your symptoms.
+That’s why prepared, easy to digest, low FODMAP meals from companies like Epicured are a great option during a bad IBS flare up – it takes the stress off of meal planning, prep, and cooking!
+By focusing on foods that are low in FODMAPs, you can decrease gastrointestinal sensitivity and find relief from your IBS flare symptoms.
 You can save 20% off your Epicured order with our promo code: IGNITE.

 Take Home Message

-Managing an IBS flare can be stressful and frustrating, but there are many strategies you can use to get your symptoms back on track.
-If you’ve tried the above strategies and are still struggling to find relief, working with a specialized dietitian who has experience with IBS is recommended.
+Managing a bad IBS flare up can be stressful and frustrating, but there are many strategies you can use to get your IBS symptoms back on track.
+If you’ve tried the above strategies and are still struggling to find relief, working with an IBS dietitian is recommended.
 Together, you can work together to find management strategies that are individualized and works for you.

 Disclosure: This is a sponsored post through the Epicured.
-I received financial compensation from the Epicured to talk about my top tips for managing an IBS flare.
+I received financial compensation from the Epicured to talk about my top tips for managing a bad IBS flare up.
 There is not an affiliate link in this post rather a discount code passed on by Epicured.
 While the information conveyed may support clients’ objectives, the opinions expressed are my own and based on current scientific evidence.
 I do not engage in business with companies whose products or services do not match my personal and professional beliefs.